ava-labs/avalanchego/vms/platformvm/warp/README.md

                        +---------------------------+
 ```

-- `signers` encodes a BitSet of which validators' signatures are included
+- `signers` encodes a bitset of which validators' signatures are included
 - `signature` is an aggregated BLS Multi-Signature of the Unsigned Message

-BitSet Signatures are verified within the context of a specific P-Chain height.
-At a specific P-Chain height, the PlatformVM serves a canonically ordered validator set for the source subnet.
-The signers BitSet encodes which validators' signature was included.
+BitSetSignatures are verified within the context of a specific P-Chain height.
+At a specific P-Chain height, the PlatformVM serves a canonically ordered validator set for the source subnet (validator set is ordered lexicographically by the BLS public key bytes).
+The signers bitset encodes which validators' signature was included.
 A 1 at index i in `signers` claims that a signature from the validator at index i in the canonical validator set is included in the aggregate signature.

-The BitSet tells the verifier which BLS Public Keys should be aggregated to verify the Warp Message.
+The bitset tells the verifier which BLS public keys should be aggregated to verify the warp message.

 Signed Message:
 ```